-This page is not by any authority / medical organisation.
+This page is not by any authority.
 But you may find this article concise and useful!
 Confirm what is written here from other sources.

 If you have a cough, fever and difficulty breathing immediately contact nearby corona testing facility.